jamescharters/fdj-wagering-feed-api/README.md

 # Wagering Stats API

+Thank you for reviewing my code for the "Wagering Feed Consumer" task, written to satisfy the requirements as specified in the provided PDF.
+I've named the subsequent application the "Wagering Stats API" as, though it consumes both the FDJ wagering feed and Customer API, it presents a combined view to its own consumers.
+I suppose it's just a matter of naming semantics and personal taste!

+Instructions to run the application as well as a high level development diary are found in this document.
+Please also refer to the source code for a variety of specific developer commentary/musings marked with `// DEVNOTE: ...`

 ## Prerequisites

 This application was developed and tested on macOS.
 Ensure that the following are installed: